nicknassar/pumpkinspice-js/README.md

 load an existing Pumpkin Spice .html file into a text editor, and alter the Pumpkin Spice code within the `<script>` tag.

+Look through the examples folder to get started.

 This package provides a tool called `pumpkinspice2html` that builds a single page app containing all of the necessary HTML and JavaScript.
 It is a launcher for a Java jar file, so the `JAVA_HOME`